"The limits of my language mean the limits of my world." (Ludwig Wittgenstein)

 Future Directions

-- Fine-tuning strategies: How can we better adapt models for multilingual code generation?
+1. Fine-tuning strategies: how can we better adapt models for multilingual code generation?

-- Cross-lingual transfer learning: Can we leverage high-resource languages to improve low-resource performance?
+2. Cross-lingual transfer learning: can we leverage high-resource languages to improve low-resource performance?

-- Cultural adaptation: How do we make code generation tools more culturally aware?
+3. Cultural adaptation: how do we make code generation tools more culturally aware?

-- Real-world deployment: How does benchmark performance correlate with actual developer productivity across languages?
+4. Real-world deployment: how does benchmark performance correlate with actual developer productivity across languages?

 Open Source and Community

 mHumanEval is completely open source.
-We believe that advancing multilingual AI for code generation requires community collaboration.
-The benchmark is available on GitHub, and we actively encourage:
+We believe that advancing multilingual AI for code generation requires community collaboration, and we actively encourage contributions for improving translations, adding new programming languages, extending coverage of natural languages, and developing better evaluation metrics.

 Building mHumanEval taught us that creating truly multilingual AI systems is about more than just translation.
-It's about understanding how language shapes thought, how culture influences problem-solving, and how we can build tools that work for everyone, regardless of the language they speak.
+It is about understanding how language shapes thought, how culture influences problem-solving, and how we can build tools that work for everyone, regardless of the language they speak.

-The journey from 1 language to 204 languages wasn't just about scale—it was about inclusion.
-As AI systems become more integral to software development, ensuring they work equally well for developers worldwide isn't just a technical challenge; it's a moral imperative.
+The journey from 1 language to 204 languages was not just about scale.
+It was about inclusion.
+As AI systems become more integral to software development, ensuring they work equally well for developers worldwide is not just a technical challenge; it is a matter of fairness.

 We hope mHumanEval serves as a stepping stone toward more equitable and accessible AI-powered development tools.
-The code generation revolution should be available to all 26 million developers worldwide, not just the English-speaking ones.
+The code generation revolution should be available to all developers worldwide, not just the English-speaking ones.

-For technical details, experimental results, and comprehensive analysis, check out our full paper accepted at NAACL 2025.
+For technical details, experimental results, and comprehensive analysis, see the full paper published at NAACL 2025.